top of page

 The results are as follows:

-This strategy also passed our manual parameter modification tests.
-We adhere to the principle that the fewer parameters, the more resilient the strategy.
+We adhere to the principle that the fewer parameters, the more robust the strategy.
 Therefore, we make an effort for our strategies to have as few parameters as possible and to only select parameters that have a significant impact on strategy effectiveness while also aligning with its nature.

 Recommended Instruments